2 Linear Regression

 \[\begin{align*} SSE &= \Sigma e_i^2 \\ &= \Sigma (y_i - \hat y_i)^2 \end{align*}\]

-So much of data analysis is about the analysis of deviations of data values from some target, usually a mean.
-The mean could be of all the data, or, for regression models, the mean of the data about a specific point on the regression line for a give value of \(x\).
+Much of data analysis is about the analysis of deviations of individual data values from some target, usually a mean, \(y_i - \hat y_i\).
+The mean could be of all the data, or, for regression models, the mean of the data about a specific point on the regression line for a given value of \(x\).
 To understand data analysis, understanding expressions such as \(\Sigma (y_i - \hat y_i)^2\) is essential.

 For our toy data example of forecasting weight from height, \[SSE = 4386.674\] However, SSE is not the value directly used to evaluate and compare fit across models and data sets.
-Instead, we leverage this statistic to derive more useful fit indices for comparing fit across different models.
+Instead, we leverage this statistic to derive two useful fit indices for comparing fit across different models, explained next.

 2.5.1 Standard Deviation of Residuals, \(s_e\)